marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 <h2 id="section-3">Reference types vs Value types</h2>

 In C#, we have values, and objects that are allocated on the heap.
-Values are allocated on the stack unless they are fields on an object.
-Whether a type results in a value or an object is determined by what kind of type they are.
+Values exist where they are allocated: the stack or with an object.
+Whether a type results in a value or an object is determined by what kind of type it has.

+The stack is a block of memory that exists within the context of the executing method.
+It contains the data of the local variables: the value data and references to objects.
+Once the method has returned the stack will be “popped”.
+The heap is a space of memory that is managed by the garbage collector which also keeps track of the references.
+An object is a blob of structured data on the heap.

-For simplicity's sake, classes and interfaces are reference types, and types that considered structs or enums are value types.
+For simplicity's sake, classes and interfaces are reference types, and types that are structs (incl. primitive types) or enums are value types.

-The distinction reference type vs value type basically affects how variables behave with respect to the type.
-A variable holding a reference type will be a reference to an object.
-Value types will directly refer to the data, usually allocated on the stack.
+For a programer: the distinction between reference type and value type mainly affects how variables (and fields, and properties) behave for each class of type - how their value gets passed around.
+A variable holding a reference type will actually hold a reference to an object on the heap.
+As previously stated: Value types exist where they are allocated: on the stack or with an object.

 ### Reference types